Voter Registration Deadline: 29 days before Election Day.

 As a full-time student in Indiana, you may be required to update your driver’s license or car registration, regardless of whether you register to vote in Indiana.
 For more information, you may wish to contact the Bureau of Motor Vehicles.

-Fair Elections Center and Campus Vote Project intend that the information contained herein is used only as a general guide.
+Fair Elections Center and its Campus Vote Project intend that the information contained herein is used only as a general guide.
 This document should not be used as a substitute for consultation with a licensed Indiana legal professional.

-Last updated April 2024
+Last updated October 2025